Key Takeaways

 Because loans are commonly found in the aid package, and there can be various types of loans from different sources, don’t just look at the total amount of the financial aid package when comparing award letters.
 Calculate the actual cost you’ll pay for each college by subtracting the grants and scholarships awarded by each school from the total cost.
 Then compare loans.

-2. What is the difference between Direct Subsidized and Direct Unsubsidized Loans?
+2. What is the difference between Federal Direct Subsidized and Federal Direct Unsubsidized Loans?

-Direct Subsidized and Direct Unsubsidized student loans have a lot in common.
-They have the same interest rate — set by Congress each year — and it’s fixed for life.
+Federal Direct Subsidized and Federal Direct Unsubsidized student loans have a lot in common.
+They have the same interest rate, set by Congress each year, and it’s fixed for life.
 There is no credit requirement, but they do have maximum annual and lifetime borrowing limits.
-And you have multiple repayment options to select from after your student leaves college.
+Students also have multiple repayment options to select from after they leave college.
 The main difference between the two is how interest accrues.

 Tip